Meet the members of the LIS-Bibliometrics committee

 Elizabeth is the Research Policy Manager (Publications) at Loughborough University.
 She has a background in Libraries and Scholarly Communication research.
 She is the co-founder of the Lis-Bibliometrics Forum and is the ARMA Metrics Special Interest Group Champion.

-Having previously worked in a variety of sectors ranging from Fashion Retail to Local Government, Sahar joined the University of Sussex as the Research Metrics Analyst.
-Her role is to provide high-level expertise on the use of bibliometrics and other related research performance indicators, as well as to contribute to the University’s research strategy by creating, distributing and explaining relevant reports in the context of the assessment of research activities to inform senior decision-makers.
+Having previously worked in various sectors, Sahar joined the University of Sussex as the Research Metrics Analyst.
+In her role, she provides high-level expertise on the use of bibliometrics, and other related research performance indicators.
+In addition, she contributes to the University’s research strategy by creating, distributing and explaining relevant reports in the context of the assessment of research activities, to inform senior decision-makers.

 Nathalie is LSE Library’s Research Information Analyst.
 In her role, Nathalie focuses on providing support and training in all aspects of bibliometrics and citation analysis to researchers, administrative and research support staff to help them getting some understanding how the metrics are calculated and how they can be used to maximise the visibility and exposure of their research findings.